backdrop-contrib/term_merge/README.txt

 You, as an administrator, may then want to correct such errors or unify synonymous terms, thereby pruning the taxonomy to a more manageable set.
+This module allows you to merge multiple terms into one and at the same time update all fields referencing the merged terms so they instead reference to the replacement term.

 This module allows you to automatically replace references to a particilar taxonomy term with another term when the former term is being deleted.

 Installation
 ------------
  * Copy the module's directory to your modules directory and activate the module.